gdat510-sjfc/course-materials/assignments/final_project_directions.md

 Once you've loaded and processed the data, it's time do some exploratory data analysis and develop a modeling strategy.
 This will require several documents.

--   model\_EDA.Rmd: this should be a journal like document that describes your exploratory data analysis and provides visualizations and summaries of any useful insights.
-Also, if you have ideas for creating new variables - also know as feature engineering - they should be documented here.
-Save this file *docs/model*
--   model\_dev.Rmd: this is where you will build and validate the model.
+-   *model\_dev.Rmd*: this is where you will build and validate the model.
 It should save the model object as an RDS object in the *data/models* folder.
 The markdown file should be saved in *code/model*
--   model\_research.Rmd: any research and development related to the model development can be done here and saved in the docs&gt;model folder.
+-   *model\_research.Rmd*: any research and development related to the model development can be done here and saved in the docs&gt;model folder.
 This should be saved in *docs/model*

 #### Step 5: Operationalization

 Once you've developed the ETL process and have build a model, it's time to think about the production version of the process.
 In the wild, this is developing and implementing a plan to integrate the solution into the business process.

-*data\_prep\_production.R* &gt; This file will prep and load new data to be scored.
+-   *data\_prep\_production.R*: This file will prep and load new data to be scored.
 It will save the newly processed data in the *data/modeling* folder.

-*scoring\_production.Rmd* &gt; This markdown will execute the data\_prep\_production.R from above using the *source* function, load the saved model from *data/models*, and use the *predict* function to score the new data.
-This scored data can be saved in the *data/scoring* folder (not shown).
+-   *scoring\_production.Rmd*: This markdown will execute the data\_prep\_production.R from above using the *source* function, load the saved model from *data/models*, and use the *predict* function to score the new data.
+Not required(This scored data can be saved in the *data/scoring* folder (not shown).)

 #### Step 6: Iterate

 Now that you have working data science solution, you probably have some ideas to improving the process.
-If necessary, go back to step 3: - Add more data to model
+If necessary, go back to step 3:
+- Add more data to model
 - Improve the speed of the process by remove unnecessary variables - Make code more efficient.

 After this, move to step 4: